 - failed ERCP / ERCP not feasible (e.g. patients with gastrojejunostomy)

-- to identify obstructive cause of jaundice; and differentiate from medically treatable cause
+- to identify an obstructive cause of jaundice, and differentiate from medically treatable cause

 - anatomic evaluation of complications of ERCP

 - percutaneous biliary stent placement

 - post operative stricture dilatation